DV

 What is the difference between JEPI and VOO?

-JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call strategy, while VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach.
+JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call approach, while VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach.
 They are issued by JPMorgan and Vanguard respectively.

 Can I hold both JEPI and VOO?